-All the more reason, to pray for our leaders, both our outgoing and incoming Presidents, our Congress, Governors, Judges and other officials.
+All the more reason, to pray for our President, Congress, Governors and other leaders.

 Is it a Test or a Temptation?

 James was the Lord’s half-brother.
 He first rejected Jesus as the Messiah (during Christ’s earthly ministry), but later accepted and was converted.
-He became one of the leaders in the Jerusalem church.
+He became one of the leaders of the Jerusalem church.

 The book of James is possibly one of the most practical books in the Bible.
 It is sometimes called the Proverbs of the New Testament.
 There is so much in this little epistle.
 Several years ago I spent 3 or 4 months teaching through it and barely scratched the surface!

 Chapter one is no exception.
-Verses 2-4 are some of my favorites and are so rich with truth and encouragement:
+Verses 2-4 are some of my favorites and are so rich in truth and encouragement:

 2 My brethren, count it all joy when you fall into various trials, 3 knowing that the testing of your faith produces patience.
 4 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.